How to apply for the Coronavirus Future Fund (updated June 2020)

 - None of your shares are traded on a regulated market, multilateral trading facility or other listing venue

 - You must be able to attract the equivalent amount of funding from third-party private investors and institutions

-- You must previously have raised at least £250,000 in equity investment during the last five years
+- You must previously have raised at least £250,000 in equity investment from third-party investors during the last five years

 Additionally, any business that successfully raises money from the scheme must use the funding solely as working capital.

 That means you can’t use it to:

 - Make any dividends or bonus payments to staff, management, shareholders or consultants

 - Or to pay any advisory or placement fees or bonuses to external advisers

 How to apply for the Coronavirus Future fund